zonemaster/zonemaster-backend/docs/API.md

 #### `"params"`

-An object with the properties:
+An object with the property:

 * `"hostname"`: A *domain name*, required.
 The hostname whose IP addresses are to be resolved.